Abhaycl/RoboND-Rover-1P1/README.md

                         Rover.mode = 'forward'
 ```

-The rover returns to the starting point.
+- The rover returns to the starting point:
 ![alt text][image12]
 ```python
         # If we have collected all the samples, return home
         elif Rover.mode == 'return':